EndlingAlien/Alien_Shop/README.md

 # Alien_Shop
- An alien video game store project made with Unity
+ An alien video game store project made with Unity.
+ The project is in collaboration with the Creative Core Pathway.